 A serving is 1 cup, or about 100 grams, of chopped cauliflower.
 One serving of raw or cooked cauliflower has:

 - 2 grams of dietary fiber

 As for vitamins and nutrients, one serving of cauliflower has:

 Of the 100 grams of cauliflower in one serving, 92 grams are water.
 That means this veggie can help keep you hydrated.
-It’s also a good source of fiber.
+Cauliflower can also help with a number of health-related issues, including:

 When You Shouldn't Eat Cauliflower

 People with certain conditions may want to talk to their doctor before eating cauliflower.